-If you’re feeling overwhelmed by “stuff”, the first thing to do is to clear your countertop.
-It’s a quick and easy place to start.
+If you’re feeling overwhelmed by “stuff”, the first thing to do is to clear your countertop!
+Kitchen counter organization is a quick and easy place to start.
 In fact, you can do it in 10 minutes or less!

-Our working countertop space is limited, but our mixer is used 3+ times a week whether it’s to make pasta, juice or baked goods.
+In our kitchen, larger items include the coffee maker and KitchenAid mixer.
+I know many people have mixed feelings on a mixer being on the countertop.
+Our working countertop space is limited, but our mixer is used 3+ times a week whether it’s to make homemade pasta, juice or baked goods.

-This one may surprise you, but if you use paper towels frequently, there’s no shame in keeping them on the kitchen counter.
+- Paper Towel Holder – This one may surprise you, but if you use paper towels frequently, there’s no shame in keeping them on the kitchen counter.
 We had looked into having one installed below our kitchen cabinets but it would have consumed valuable interior space and made them less accessible.
 You can also keep them just below the sink, but they’re not quite as handy there for frequent use, so I say it’s okay to have a visible paper towel holder!
 Design your kitchen to function for you.

 If it works for you, do it!

 To maintain a clutter free kitchen, we store small appliances like a mini food processor, waffle maker and can opener in a cabinet where they’re easy to grab.

 We identify problem areas and find solutions to prevent them.
 As previously mentioned, the best way to keep your kitchen clutter free is to make sure your cabinets are organized so everything has it’s place.

 I hope you enjoyed these kitchen counter organization ideas!